bawee/bwast/README.md

 F.A.Q
 ----------------

+**I think I found a bug in the script.
+How do I report it?**

+Please submit an issue on GitHub and I will be in touch shortly.
+You can also contact me on twitter ``@bawee``.

 **Why do I get the error: ``BLAST engine error: Empty CBlastQueryVector`` or ``Command line argument error: Query is Empty!``?**

 Genbank files output by Artemis can sometimes cause this due to the absence of a valid header.
-Please contact me if you need a script to add a dummy header.
+Please contact me on twitter if you need a script to add a dummy header.

 **Can I use relative/absolute paths to point to input files?**